VictorianGovernment/api-design-standards/README.md

 This repository is being used to seek feedback from the working group, and also provide a view to the general public on the standards that are being created within government.
 These standards should also be applicable for entites outside of government and their use is encouraged.

 The API Standards have been written by the API Team, lead by Jordan Walsh.
-You can see open issues and proposed decision points for feedback on the issues page here.
+Reviewers and contributors can see open issues and proposed decision points for feedback on the issues page here.

 For more information see the contact information below.